danjwait/fprime/GpsApp/doc/GpsTutorial.md

 ```
 If you wish, you can save your work by committing to this branch.

-## Setup the Application Directory Structure
+## Setup the Application Structure

-**Create the GpsApp, Top, and Gps directories:**
+### Create the GpsApp, Top, and Gps directories
-Go to the `fprime` directory at the top of the repository branch and run `mkdir GpsApp` to create the directory for the GpsApp deployment (this is following the pattern with the `/Ref` application, with `/GpsApp` in place of `/Ref`).
+From the `fprime` directory at the top of the repository branch and run `mkdir GpsApp` to create the directory for the GpsApp application (this is following the pattern with the `/Ref` application, with `/GpsApp` in place of `/Ref`).
 Change into that directory (`cd GpsApp`) and then create the directory for the topology (`mkdir Top`) and the Gps component (`mkdir Gps`).

 The `Top` directory will contain the topology information for the application "GpsApp" and the `GpsApp/Gps` directory will contain the files for your GPS device.

 Within the topology we can and will refer to other components in directories outside the `GpsApp` directory, as with the previous tutorials.
 This would be a good discussion with your team, as to how you want to structure the directories for multi-purpose components vs application-specific directories.

-## Create the top-level CMakeLists.txt
+### Create the top-level CMakeLists.txt
 In the `/GpsApp` directory (not in `/GpsApp/Top` or `/GpsApp/Gps`) create a file `CMakeLists.txt` with the following content:
 ```
 ####